• Skip to primary navigation

 Jump to Recipe

-If you want to restore body and mind with a bowl full of chicken and potato stew that is steaming-hot, delicious comfort in a bowl, then you’re just fifteen minutes from this bubbling on your stove…
+If you want to restore body and mind with a bowl full of chicken and potato stew that is steaming-hot, delicious comfort in a bowl, then you’re just one hour from this bubbling on your stove…

 Sometimes, stew is the only thing that will do.
 A good stew means my energy is restored, my hunger is sated, and I feel transformed.
 Suddenly, I remember, there’s a new episode of my favorite show on TV tonight, and—hey, isn’t that package I’ve been so looking forward to arriving today?
 Suddenly, all kinds of positive things are brightly shining on the horizon.